Skip to content

 Speaking of that, some of the most famous monuments to look for at Karnak are the Avenue of the Sphinx, the Great Hypostyle Hall, which was constructed during the 19th Dynasty, and the Obelisk of Hatshepsut.

 Amenemhat II succeeded his father, Senusret I, and stayed in power for 35 years.
 He was pretty lucky, as he reigned during a peaceful period in Egyptian history.
-Unfortunately, not much is known about him, but some records mention that he donated to build temples, sent mining expeditions to Sinai, and ordered the building of multiple cities and temples.
+Unfortunately, not much is known about him.
+Still, some records mention that he donated to build temples, sent mining expeditions to Sinai, and ordered the building of multiple cities and temples.

-Three famous monuments that belong to Amenemhat II are a granite sculpture of a sphinx representing him currently displayed at the Louvre Museum, a huge sitting statue found in Pergamon Museum in Berlin, and a 60-metre tall mud-brick pyramid.
+Three famous monuments that belong to Amenemhat II are a granite sculpture of a sphinx representing him currently displayed at the Louvre Museum, a vast sitting statue found in the Pergamon Museum in Berlin, and a 60-metre tall mud-brick pyramid.

-When Amenemhat II died, his son Senusret II followed for 15 years then the latter’s son, Senusret III, came to power in 1878.
+When Amenemhat II died, his son Senusret II followed for 15 years, and then the latter’s son, Senusret III, came to power in 1878.
 He ruled for 39 years and is known for the Fortress of Buhen, which he built in Nubia.

-The sixth pharaoh was Amenemhat III, who sent more mining expeditions and built two pyramids.
-It was also during his reign that the levels of Nile flood were relatively high, which highly contributed to fertilising the land, supporting agriculture and increasing food production.
+Amenemhat III, the sixth pharaoh, sent more mining expeditions and built two pyramids.
+During his reign, the levels of the Nile flood were relatively high, which contributed significantly to fertilising the land, supporting agriculture, and increasing food production.
 Eventually, Amenemhat III’s reign became the most prosperous period of the 12th Dynasty and the entire Middle Kingdom.

 That is why, together with Senusret III, Amenemhat III made the peak of the Middle Kingdom.

-Sobekneferu was the queen who succeeded Amenemhat IV, the first in Egyptian history to rule the country and who would be followed by a few other queens in the dynasties of the New Kingdom, the most notable of whom and by far the strongest was queen Hatshepsut.
+Sobekneferu succeeded Amenemhat IV, the first queen in Egyptian history to rule the country.
+She was followed by a few other queens in the dynasties of the New Kingdom, the most notable of whom, and by far the strongest, was Queen Hatshepsut.

-Anyways, Sobekneferu was either Amenemhat IV’s sister or wife; there is no record that confirms either claim.
-She ruled for almost four years, but her reign was, too, not well documented.
+Sobekneferu was either Amenemhat IV’s sister or wife; no record confirms either claim.
+She ruled for almost four years, but her reign was not well documented.
 By her death in 1802 BC, the 12th Dynasty was brought to an end.

 Thirteenth Dynasty (1803-1649 BC)